Skip to content

 Configure MongoDB

-General MongoDB administration is done through the MongoDB Shell mongo.
+General MongoDB administration is done through the MongoDB Shell mongosh.
 A default installation of MongoDB listens on port 27017 and is accessible locally.
 Access the shell:

 mongosh